-10.4 Advert Placement
+I 10.45-Advert Placement

 Human Resources have responsibility for placing both internal and external adverts.
-However, recruiting managers are responsible for producing the initial draft and for updating the relevant person specification and job description, which will be attached to the final advert.
+However, recruiting managers are responsible for producing the initial draft and for updating the relevant-job profile person specification and job description, which will be attached to the final advert.

 Please read the Structure & Style and Avoiding Discrimination sections below before preparing your draft advert.

-- 10.4.1 When planning your advertisement consider: - The need to shortlist the applications shortly after the closing date. - Interview date.
-It is helpful to notify candidates at advertising stage of the interview date if possible, to minimise the number of candidates withdrawing their application because they cannot attend the interview. - 10.5 The basic process for adverts is as follows:
+- I 10.54.
+I When planning your advertisement consider: - The need to shortlist the applications shortly after the closing date. - Interview date.
+It is helpful to notify candidates at advertising stage of the interview date if possible, to minimise the number of candidates withdrawing their application because they cannot attend the interview. - I 10.65 The basic process for adverts is as follows:

-10.5.1 Internal Adverts
+II0.65.
+I Internal Adverts

-Following final approval, internal adverts will be placed for a minimum of 7 calendar days both i) on the intranet -and ii) on the notice boards of Surrey Heath House.
-Adverts will also be distributed to managers of off-site locations to be advertised locally.
+Following final approval, internal adverts will be placed for a minimum of 7 calendar days both i) on the intranet and ii) on the notice boards of Surrey Heath House.
+Adverts will also be distributed to managers of off-site locations to be advertised locally; e.g. Camberley Theatre.

-10.5.2 External Adverts - Council Website
+I 10.65.2 External Adverts - Council Website

--All external adverts will be publically publicly visible via the Council website, generally for

--a minimum of two weeks.
+All external adverts will be publically publicly visible via the Council website, generally for a minimum of two weeks.
 The Council's advertising and recruitment process is administered via an online applicant tracking system (ATS), which is accessible to recruiting managers for the purposes of viewing the application data and online shortlisting.
 Instructions for using the ATS are available from Human Resources.

-10.5.3 External Adverts - Other Websites
+1 10.65.3 External Adverts - Other Websites

-The Council's policy is to advertise on our website and Jobsgopublic first.
+The Council's policy is to advertise on our website and JobsgopublicJobs Go Public first.
+Vacancies posted on Jobs Go Public are automatically loaded on to Linkedln and Indeed.
 However, if the first advert run is unsuccessful, or you are advertising for a specialist/technical role that may benefit from advertising on a particular professional website, please contact Human Resources who will obtain a quote for the placement and the relevant approvals.
+The cost for advertising on a professional website will need to be covered by the budget of the service area.

-10.6 Structure & Style
+II0.76 Structure & Style

 Ask Human Resources for an up-to-date internal/external advert template (for a new position) or a previous version of an advert for an existing role as a basis to work from.
+The job advert template to be used when recruiting for an internal or external new position can be found on the Recruitment page on Warbler.
+Please contact Human Resources for a previous version of an advert for an existing role as a basis to work from.